Our Team

 Valerie Montgomery

 Valerie Montgomery has been in the Cherokee family since we opened our doors in 1994.
 She was a 3rd grade and 4th grade teacher and Assistant Principal at Cherokee for many years, in addition to serving as Principal at Woodland Elementary.
 Valerie moved back to Cherokee (her home away from home) in 2016 as the Principal at Cherokee.
-She just finished her 29th year in education…all in Lakota.
-Valerie is married with 3 grown children, all former Cheetahs.
+Valerie is married with three grown children, all former Cheetahs.
 She enjoys snow skiing, vacationing at the beach, and cheering on the Kentucky Wildcats.

 Michael Stapleton

-Mike and his wife (Brittany) have a two year old son named Luke.
-Mike takes pride in being a dad and hopes to make Luke as big of an Ohio State fan as he is, which is a challenge.
+Mike and his wife (Brittany) have two young children, a boy and a girl.
 Mike’s wife is a first grade teacher in the Little Miami School District.
 Together they love sports, boating, and going on beach vacations!

 Mike strives to be the best leader and educator using a "student first" lens and he believes we can all be lifelong learners!
 One of his favorite quotes is "Be better today than you were yesterday, be better tomorrow than you were today."